material-components/material-components-android/docs/components/Card.md

 })
 ```

-Finally, make sure to make the behavior is accessible by setting an
+Finally, make sure the behavior is accessible by setting an
 [`AccessibilityDelegate`](https://developer.android.com/reference/android/view/View.AccessibilityDelegate)
 on the card.
-The following shows an example of allowing the user to move the
+The code below demonstrates how to allow the user to move the card
-card to two different positions on the screen.
+to two different positions on the screen.

 ```kt
 private val cardDelegate = object : AccessibilityDelegate() {